Drop-in Tutoring Schedule and Review Sessions/Organized Study Groups Schedule

 study groups based on research showing that cooperative methods (as opposed to an

 individual, competitive approach to learning) promote higher grades, greater persistence,

 deeper comprehension, more enjoyment in learning, and more positive attitudes toward

-Free tutoring is also available through the MESA Program.
-MESA tutors are students
+Free tutoring is also available through the MESA/STEM Centers.
+MESA/STEM tutors are

-who have successfully completed the course (or in some situations are currently enrolled)
+students who have successfully completed the course (or in some situations are currently

-in which they are tutoring.
-It is particularly important for students who are struggling
+enrolled) in which they are tutoring.
+It is particularly important for students who

-to get help from others in academic setting to seek out the help of a tutor so that
+are struggling to get help from others in academic setting to seek out the help of

 Top of Page